 - 1.1.1.
 This strategy is a high level summary of East Lindsey District Council's approach to longer term capital investment in the future of the district.
 It guides the development of service capital plans, and sets out the policies and practices that the Council uses to establish, monitor and manage its capital programme, in line with the Medium Term Financial Strategy (MTFS). - 1.1.2 The Council's priorities provide the backdrop to the MTFS which in turn ensures all new resources, be they revenue or capital, are allocated through the principles on which they are based. - 1.1.3 The early sections of this document describe the Council's financial position.
 These clearly suggest a need to ensure that the Council's Capital and Treasury Strategy supports the Council going forward.
 In addition, guidance around using capital for mixed/commercial purposes and a revision of treasury and investment guidance have recently been released to provide a platform to support and protect councils looking to work in different ways, driven by long term financial pressures.
 These are explored in the next sections of the document. - 1.1.4 East Lindsey District Council produces and renews its Capital and Treasury Strategy on an annual basis.
-The Prudential Code 2021 recognises this as best practice and provides guidance to Local Authorities on how they should administer their Capital activities.
+The Prudential Code 2021 recognises this as best practice and provides guidance to Local Authorities on how they should administer their Capital and Treasury activities.
+The Council had awaited this revised guidance to inform its new strategy which suggests a revised approach may be required going forward.

 - 1.1.5 The Council expects continuous improvement in its performance and financial management.
 This requires strong executive leadership, strong challenge from scrutiny and commitment from employees.
 The Council's Organisational Improvement plans have provided the framework to help drive and embed the necessary improvements.

-- 1.1.6 The strategy has nine sections;
+- 1.1.6 This strategy has nine sections;

 - Legislative and Best Practice Framework

 - About East Lindsey

 - Aims of the Strategy

 - Financial Position Statement

 - Strategic Objectives

 - Capital Expenditure

 - Capital Resources, and Plans

 - Stewardship

 - Risk Management

 - 1.1.7 This document sets out how we will support the Council's Corporate Strategy and objectives with the capital resources at our disposal.
 There are inevitably more demands on the money needed than resources available, meaning that best value has to be sought by the Council on behalf of its residents, local businesses and users of services.